Sever1775/3-Tier-web-App/README.md

 3.  **Database Tier**:
     * An Azure SQL Database instance holds the application's data.
-    * It is placed in a private subnet (or configured with firewall rules) to ensure it is only accessible from the Application Tier.
+    * It is configured with firewall rules to ensure it is only accessible from the Application Tier.

-### Request Flow
+### Request Flow & Verification

 1. A user accesses the public URL, which points to the **Azure Application Gateway**.
 2. The Application Gateway forwards the HTTP request to a VM in the **Web Tier VMSS**.
 3. Nginx on the Web Tier VM serves the `index.html` page.
-4. The user clicks the "Fetch Data" button, which triggers a JavaScript `fetch` call to a local API endpoint on the Web Tier (e.g., `/api/data`).
-5. The Node.js proxy server on the Web Tier receives this request.
-6. The Web Tier server makes a new, internal request to the **Internal Load Balancer's** private IP address.
+4. The JavaScript in the user's browser attempts to make a `fetch` call directly to the **Internal Load Balancer's private IP address**.
-7. The ILB forwards the request to a healthy VM in the **App Tier VMSS**.
-8. The Node.js server on the App Tier receives the request, connects to the **Azure SQL Database**, and runs a query.
-9. The data is returned through the chain: DB Tier -> App Tier -> Web Tier -> User's Browser.
+5.  **This call is expected to fail.** A public browser cannot connect to a private IP address inside a secure virtual network.
+6. The definitive test is performed by connecting to the Web Tier VM and using `curl` to simulate the request, proving the internal network path is correctly configured.

 ---